Let’s figure out what reports consist of, and explain what each section means:

 Period – choice of time span for analysis.

-Filters – set of filters for a detailed traffic analysis.
+Filters – set of filters for detailed traffic analysis.

 Update report – the button for the generation of report according to selected settings.